 According to IndustryWeek, a centralized repository to manage a company’s contracts is “the core of an effective contract management program.”
 We couldn’t agree more.

 For example, most organizations have contractual clauses, wording, or provisions that they prefer to include in their new contracts.
 By maintaining all of the company’s contracts in one place, they can be easily searched to find and reuse important contractual language when drafting new contracts.
-Plus, the centralized repository ensures that contracts don’t get lost.
+Plus, contract repository ensures that contracts don’t get lost.

 Double Down on Digitization and Standardize Contracts